Field Work 1998 Base Camp Meteorite Hunt New Finds Map

 - - - REVISITING LUCERNE DRY LAKE 30 YEARS LATER - - -

 The original purpose of this web page was to determine, if after 30 years, whether it can be resolved that the meteorites at Lucerne Dry Lake are members of a single strewnfield, or are multiple, overlapping falls.
+During the 1998-1999 field effort, 4 additional chondrites were recovered.
 Subsequent analysis has shown that of the 17 known chondritic stones, 9 (nine) of them are uniquely different.
 What was formerly considered to be 17 members of a solitary fall event, is now known to be groups of stones from at least 9 separate falls, and are now known, collectively, as the "Lucerne Valley Meteorites".

 Field work between September and November 1998 has resulted in 3 new finds by this writer.
 These finds have been donated to the Griffith Observatory and join the 5 other specimens that are on display.
 Sections have been taken from these specimens and have been characterized and paired at UCLA by Alan Rubin.
 Since then, samples have been taken from the other "LV" finds (16 of the 17), and these have been characterized and paired by Alan Rubin, as well.
 Through the generosity of all the finders and holders of "Lucerne Valley Meteorites", it has been determined that "no fewer than nine (9) separate falls" have occurred at Lucerne Dry Lake!
 This has brought about a re-evaluation of pairings based solely on proximity.
 Although the ratio of "# of falls to total # of finds" is the highest yet known, it still only corroborates the generally accepted "average meteorite flux density" of ~1 fragment for every sq. kilometer.